mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 categories: posts
 ---

-# What is flutter
+# What is Flutter

 Flutter is a free and open-source mobile application development SDK for building high-performance, native-looking apps for IOS and Android sharing the same codebase.
-Flutter aims to make development process easier, quick and more productive.
+Flutter aims to make the development process easier, quick and more productive.

 # What makes flutter cool

 Flutter does not use Javascript but uses Dart, a simple object-oriented programming language.
 Since it is compiled into binary code, Dart can run like a native app and communicate with the platform without using a Javascript bridge.
-That's why it is more performant then other cross platform development SDKs.
+That's why it is more performant than other cross-platform development SDKs.

 Flutter doesn't use native UI components.
 Instead Flutter, has its own UI components (they are called <a href="https://flutter.dev/docs/development/ui/widgets">widgets</a>) and an engine to render them on both Android and IOS platforms.